core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # Challenge-Response Synchronization # {#sec-synch-challenge-response}

-This section describes a possible approach that a server endpoint can use to synchronize with Sender Sequence Numbers of client endpoints sending group requests.
+This section describes a possible approach that a server endpoint can use to synchronize with Sender Sequence Numbers of client endpoints in the group.
 In particular, the server performs a challenge-response exchange with a client, by using the Echo Option for CoAP described in Section 2 of {{I-D.ietf-core-echo-request-tag}} and according to Appendix B.1.2 of {{RFC8613}}.

-That is, upon receiving a group request from a particular client for the first time, the server processes the message as described in this specification, but, even if valid, does not deliver it to the application.
+That is, upon receiving a request from a particular client for the first time, the server processes the message as described in this specification, but, even if valid, does not deliver it to the application.
 Instead, the server replies to the client with an OSCORE protected 4.01 (Unauthorized) response message, including only the Echo Option and no diagnostic payload.
 The Echo option value SHOULD not be reused; when it is reused, it MUST be highly unlikely to have been used with this client recently.
 Since this response is protected with the Security Context used in the group, the client will consider the response valid upon successfully decrypting and verifying it.

-The server stores the Echo Option value included therein, together with the pair (gid,kid), where 'gid' is the Group Identifier of the OSCORE group and 'kid' is the Sender ID of the client in the group, as specified in the 'kid context' and 'kid' fields of the OSCORE Option of the group request, respectively.
+The server stores the Echo Option value included therein, together with the pair (gid,kid), where 'gid' is the Group Identifier of the OSCORE group and 'kid' is the Sender ID of the client in the group, as specified in the 'kid context' and 'kid' fields of the OSCORE Option of the request, respectively.
 After a group rekeying has been completed and a new Security Context has been established in the group, which results also in a new Group Identifier (see {{sec-group-key-management}}), the server MUST delete all the stored Echo values associated to members of that group.

 Upon receiving a 4.01 (Unauthorized) response that includes an Echo Option and originates from a verified group member, the client sends a request as a unicast message addressed to the same server, echoing the Echo Option value.
 The client MUST NOT send the request including the Echo Option over multicast.

-If the signature algorithm used in the group supports ECDH (e.g., ECDSA, EdDSA), the client MUST use the pairwise mode of Group OSCORE to protect the request, as described in {{sec-pairwise-protection-req}}.
+If the signature algorithm used in the group supports ECDH (e.g. ECDSA, EdDSA), the client MUST use the pairwise mode of Group OSCORE to protect the request, as described in {{sec-pairwise-protection-req}}.
 Note that, as defined in {{sec-pairwise-protection}}, members of such a group and that use the Echo Option MUST support the pairwise mode.

 The client does not necessarily resend the same group request, but can instead send a more recent one, if the application permits it.
 This makes it possible for the client to not retain previously sent group requests for full retransmission, unless the application explicitly requires otherwise.
 In either case, the client uses a fresh Sender Sequence Number value from its own Sender Context.
-If the client stores group requests for possible retransmission with the Echo Option, it should not store a given request for longer than a pre-configured time interval.
+If the client stores group requests for possible retransmission with the Echo Option, it should not store a given request for longer than a preconfigured time interval.
 Note that the unicast request echoing the Echo Option is correctly treated and processed as a message, since the 'kid context' field including the Group Identifier of the OSCORE group is still present in the OSCORE Option as part of the COSE object (see {{sec-cose-object}}).

 Upon receiving the unicast request including the Echo Option, the server performs the following verifications.